 #13 Return on Investments (ROI) of some asset classes

 The purpose of this article is to provide an over-arch of investments.
 The one resource I constantly refer to is Investopedia.
 A good financial planner should also add value to you by working out your financial goal and recommending the right instrument for you to achieve them.
 And as the saying goes, “When you go to a casino, play the games that you know!”
-The same applies for investments.
+The same applies to investments.
 Read up on the investments before you invest and enjoy the process!

 By Tan Ooi Sim Winston, Chartered Financial Consultant